elastisys/compliantkubernetes/docs/glossary.md

 Usage notes:

-* The GDPR does not define the concept of "sub-processor".
+* The GDPR **does not** define the concept of "sub-processor".
 In practice, the term "sub-processor" is employed to denote a processor acting under the authority of another processor.
-For example, one could say: The healthcare provider is the data controller, their healthcare booking software provider a data processor and the cloud provider their data sub-processor.
+For example, it is typical to hear something along the lines of: "The healthcare provider is the data controller, their healthcare booking software provider a data processor and the cloud provider their data sub-processor".
+However, legally speaking and according to GDPR definitions (where there is no such thing as a sub-processor), the cloud provider would also be a data processor.

 See also: